Rebecca J. Stahl, MA

 - The need for additional procedures if the crown becomes chipped or loose

-- Damage to the tooth's nerve—root canal may be needed
+Damage to the tooth's nerve, which may require a

 - Decay of the crowned tooth if bacteria gets into the tooth